 And, as always, trust your intuition, Mama!
 If you feel like something is off, don’t feel bad about giving your baby’s pediatrician a quick call to check-in.

 Why do boys get circumcised?

-There are many reasons mamas choose to circumcise their baby boys.
-It can reduce bacteria that lives under the foreskin, which can cause urinary tract infections.
+There are many reasons mothers circumcise their baby boys.
+It can reduce bacteria that can live under the foreskin which can cause urinary tract infections.
+Uncircumcised men have an increased risk of getting sexually transmitted infections and penile cancer.
 There is also a religious component in some cultures.
 For example, in Judaism, circumcision represents the covenant between God and Abraham.
-The ceremony is called berith milah and baby boys are usually circumcised when they’re eight days old.
+The ceremony is called berith milah, and baby boys are usually circumcised when they’re eight days old.